mcdonc/.nixconfig/videos/musnix2/script.rst

   ``alsa_delay`` step above until there isn't.
 The settings that produce no artifacting are your actual lowest settings for period size and number.

+Now that I've figured out the optimum period size and period number, let's see whether we can make our actual life better.

+First I'd like to try out Audacity software JACK monitoring *without* using the numbers we just got to configure PipeWire's JACK emulation.
+We'll run Ardour without any configurtation changes and sort of just listen in on the realtime monitoring latency.
+To do this, I'll start up Ardour and just configure things such that I can hear myself

-Now that I've figured out the optimum period size and period number, and the systemic latency for my audio card with that period size and number, I'll enable and use ``wireplumber`` to do automatic configuration of PipeWire with related settings when it starts.
+I'll enable and use ``wireplumber`` to do automatic configuration of PipeWire with related settings when it starts.
 Wireplumber is the process that notices audio devices as they're added to the system, and when it notices ours, we'd like it to remember that, for our audio card, it should interface at a low level using these settings.

 We will create a file in ``/etc/wireplumber/main.lua.d/52-usb-ua25-config.lua`` to do this.
 When wireplumber starts, it will run the code in this file to